idmarjr/basic-bash-commands/README.md

 > Hit TAB while typing folder name will autocomplete it if theres a folder that matching name

 > Hit tab twice while typing folder name will suggest all folder names that match with the charactheres already typed

+## Create a new directory
+`mkdir folder-name` (create a new folder called 'folder-name' in the current folder)